ryx/datalayer.js/README.md

 ```

 ## Pages
 The `pages` property in the model describes which data is expected for the individual pagetypes.
 A *pagetype* can be described as a generic, "single purpose" type of page like a *homepage*, a *productlist* or a *productdetail*.
-As a rule of thumb you could say that if you had a dedicated template for a certain page, then it should get it's own pagetype.
+As a rule of thumb you could say that if there is a dedicated template for a certain kind of page, then it should get it's own pagetype in the datalayer, too.
 On bigger websites this can easily become a list of tenth (or even hundreds) of different pagetypes.
 At Galeria Kaufhof we have a combination of webshop, corporate website, external websites and many more.
-We ended up having around a hundred different page types.
+We ended up having around a hundred different page types and even more events.

 The pagetype definition uses the datatypes declared via the `types` property.
 There is one special pagetype called `*`.
-It stands for "each page throughout the entire website".
+It stands for "any page throughout the entire website".
 Usually it is used to provide common information like page or site specifics.

 ```json
 {